eunomia-bpf/bpftime/README.md

 With `bpftime`, you can build eBPF applications using familiar tools like clang and libbpf, and execute them in userspace.
 For instance, the `malloc` eBPF program traces malloc calls using uprobe and aggregates the counts using a hash map.

-You can refer to [documents/build-and-test.md](documents/build-and-test.md) for how to build the project.
+You can refer to [documents/build-and-test.md](documents/build-and-test.md) for how to build the project, or using the container images from [GitHub packages](https://github.com/eunomia-bpf/bpftime/pkgs/container/bpftime).

 To get started, you can build and run a libbpf based eBPF program starts with `bpftime` cli: